alidevjimmy/csblog/README.md

 # Why we created CSblog?

-We recently noticed that authers have almost no pivacy in the websites that they use for writing.
+We recently noticed that authers have almost no privacy in the websites that they use for writing.
 So we decided to make a **safe** place for them.
-You can write posts in CSblog without logging in however, you can also log in to the website to see the stories written by the confirmed authers.
+You can write posts in CSblog with admin premission, you can also log in to the website to see the stories written by the confirmed authers.

 <img src="http://mypy-lang.org/static/mypy_light.svg" alt="mypy logo" width="300px"/>